sideprotocol/atomic-swap-solidity/spec/README.md

 5. A maker can cancel an order at any time, even if there are outstanding incomplete bidding orders associated with it.
 6. The maker should not be able to accept a bid order if the order has been canceled.

-#### Counter offer

-1. A maker can choose a bid order within their swap order to propose a special price.
-This price is lower than the maker's "Desired Taker Token" but higher than the bidder's "takerToken."
-2. The maker has the option to offer a new Desired Taker Token to the bidder.
-3. Only the bidder has the privilege to accept this unique offer.
-4. An order can feature a maximum of one counteroffer.
-5. The new Desired Taker Token and the bidder's address are stored in the atomic swap order.

 ### Order Data struct and types

 - Order: